-Perhaps you are seeking a therapist and your medical doctor, friend, sister, Google search, or TikTok scrolling recommended Cognitive Behavioral Therapy, or CBT.
+Perhaps you are seeking a therapist.
+Your medical doctor, friend, sister, Google search, or TikTok scrolling recommended Cognitive Behavioral Therapy, or CBT.
 CBT is an evidence-based treatment for a wide range of problems people experience, including depression, anxiety, Obsessive Compulsive Disorder (OCD), phobias, and insomnia, among others.

 But what exactly is Cognitive Behavioral Therapy and what does a CBT session look like?